-Most candidates are admitted into the Ed.D. program with the condition that they earn a grade of "A" or "B" in GHED 600 Fundamentals of Scholarly Writing.
-This 3.0 credit hour course provides an overview of the techniques necessary for graduate-level written analysis, emphasizing grammatical and mechanical correctness, APA documentation, appropriate expression, and logical organization.
-GHED 600 is offered as a seven-week online course fall, spring, and summer.
+Most candidates are admitted into the Ed.D. program with the condition that they earn a grade of "A" or "B" in GHED 600 Fundamentals of Scholarly Writing, usually taken in the first or second semester.
+Candidates required to enroll in GHED 600 will have two opportunities to successfully complete the course with a grade of a "B" or better.
+Failure to successfully complete the course in two attempts will cause the withdrawal of the candidate from the Ed.D. program.
+GHED 600 is offered as a seven-week online course fall and summer.
 GHED 600 is included in the 54 hour program design.
 Candidates exempt from this requirement are granted advanced standing for 3.0 hours.